geoserver/geoserver.github.io/_posts/2025-05-13-gs3-crowdfunding-surpassed.md

 author: Jody Garnett
 layout: post
 title: 'GeoServer 3 Crowdfunding Goal Surpassed!'
-date: 2025-05-06
+date: 2025-05-13
 categories:
 - Behind The Scenes
 ---

-We are thrilled to announce that the GeoServer 3 crowdfunding campaign has not only met but exceeded its funding target\!
+We are thrilled to announce that the [GeoServer 3 crowdfunding campaign](/sponsor/gs3-crowdfunding) has not only met but exceeded its funding target!
 This remarkable achievement is a testament to the unwavering support and commitment of our global geospatial community.

 <img src="/img/posts/2.26/gs3-goal-surpassed.png" alt="GeoServer 3 Crowdfunding Goal Surpassed" style="display:block; margin-left:auto; margin-right:auto; width:70%;"/>